tankstudiostech/tankstudiosblog/src/render/posts/jot-snake.html.md

 ---

 <p>
 	We would never compare Jesus to a snake.
 Why would we?
-The snake is forever remembered as the enemy, the tempter who led Eve to take the first bite of the forbidden fruit.
+The snake is forever remembered as the enemy - the tempter who led Eve to take the first bite of the forbidden fruit.
 	Jesus is offspring in Genesis 3 who crushes the head of the snake! **Whoever makes that comparison must be crazy...**
 </p>